 If you’re anything like me, you are not moving to a new country (or city) with your entire household in tow.
 You pack your things, your clothes and essential items plus those things that are not replaceable, and start from scratch at your new place.

-Having set up a new household this three times now (so far) in my life, I consider myself somewhat of an expert and in this blog I will share all my learnings with you.
-If there are any tips and tricks I have missed but you know, please send me a message and I will add them
+Having set up a new household three times now (so far) in my life, I consider myself somewhat of an expert and in this blog I will share all my learnings with you.
+If there are any tips and tricks I have missed but you know, please send me a message and I will add them!

 In this article I won’t be covering topics like finding an apartment or the moving process itself, we’ll begin where you already have the keys to your room / apartment, and want to set up your household.
 Depending if you are renting a furnished or an unfurnished room / apartment, you’ll already have some things in place.